abila5h/Cyphon-DoS/README.md

 # Cyphon

-A simple yet powerful Low Bandwidth DoS (Denial of Service) tool written for Mac OS X (Friendly GUI) based on RSnake's Slow Loris.
+A very simple yet powerful Low Bandwidth DoS (Denial of Service) tool written for Mac OS X (Friendly GUI) based on RSnake's Slow Loris.

 You can use this tool to test for DoS vulnerabilities on your server or to experiment it's potential.